B3 Bomber Jacket History - Types of Bomber Jacket

-In between World War two, a new jacket design was presented.
-This was crafted both for pilots and the persons who fight on the ground.
+In between World War two, a the US presented a new jacket design.
+They crafted it both for pilots and the persons who fight on the ground.
 It was also popular by the name “arctic parka”.
 It was very effective against the cold as it had a long three-quarter length.
-This was crafted of sheepskin and lined with sheep fur.
+This includes of sheepskin and lined with sheep fur.
 It also had a coyote-lined hood.
 It was very high in cost and due to the war, it could not go further.

 B-10 Bomber Jacket

 The B-10 design was also introduced in 1943.
 It was lined with alpaca fur and like a G1 style.
 It includes a zip closure and similarly designed pockets.
 Unfortunately, this model didn’t go further due to the other reigning bomber jacket.

 The B-15 flight outfit came on the market in 1944 with a new design.
 It includes a knit waist, cuffs, and a mouton fur collar.
 This new design also had a pen pocket on the upper left arm sleeve and leather straps for holding oxygen masks.

 G-1 flight aviator jacket had taken the place of the previous bomber outfit models.
 This includes a zip at its front for the closure without the wind flaps.
 A mouton fur collar and a bi-swing back enhance its looks nicely.

 M-1 Bomber Jacket

 The most updated variant of these aviator jackets is M-1 Jacket.
 It was crafted in 1949.
 It appeared as a whole new look by changing the fur collar into an elastic, knit collar.
 There was no fur collar necessary for the warmth.
 The new stylish and light fabric was introduced in a manner able warmth ability.